 A sales pipeline refers to the various stages a potential customer goes through before making a purchase.
 It is a visual representation of the sales process, from the initial contact with a lead to closing the deal.
 The pipeline usually consists of several stages that reflect the different interactions that the sales team has with the prospect.
 These stages may include lead generation, lead nurturing, qualified leads, and closing.

-A well-managed sales pipeline provides a clear understanding of where each potential customer stands in the sales process, helping sales teams to prioritize and focus their efforts on the most promising leads.
+A well-managed sales pipeline provides a clear understanding of where each potential customer stands in the sales process, helping sales teams prioritize and focus their efforts on the most promising leads.
 By managing the pipeline effectively, sales teams can improve their conversion rate and revenue.

 Sales Pipeline vs. Sales Funnel